sajomathews/druid/docs/content/development/extensions-core/datasketches-aggregators.md

 ### Examples

-Assuming, you have a dataset containing (timestamp, product, user_id).
+Assuming, you have a dataset containing (timestamp, product, id).
 You want to answer questions like

 How many unique users visited product A?
 How many unique users visited both product A and product B?